 Just across the road from H&M is the world’s largest Topshop and Topman store.
 This flagship store covers five floors and attracts 28,000 shoppers each day.
 It’s arguably the ultimate Oxford Street shopping destination and is one of the first stores you see when aligning from the underground opposite.

 7. Urban Outfitters

-If your style is slightly less trend-led, however, you should definitely stop by Urban Outfitters.
-It sells clothing, accessories and homewares for young women and men and stocks a great variety of brands as well as vintage clothing.
+For more great streetwear and trend-led fashion, you should definitely stop by Urban Outfitters.
+It sells clothing, accessories and homewares for women and men and stocks a great variety of brands as well as vintage clothing.

 200-210 Oxford Street, London W1D 1NU

-Intimissimi is an Italian lingerie brand that doesn’t have much of a UK presence outside of London, so their Oxford Street store is definitely worth a visit.
+Intimissimi is an Italian lingerie brand that that only has three stores in London, so the Oxford Street store is definitely worth a visit.
 They sell good quality underwear – from delicate, sexy designs for women to more classic styles for men – and it isn’t too pricey either.

 368-370 Oxford Street, London W1C 1JW

 Nike’s huge store on Oxford Circus stocks men’s, women’s and children’s Nike shoes as well as clothing and athletic gear.
 This store has the largest women’s sports clothing and footwear department in Europe, and also has a kids pavilion and trail analysis area to ensure every individual is wearing the right footwear for them.